Larry Nassar's lawyer says she can't imagine he abused all those girls

-Disgraced gymnastics doctor Larry Nassar's lawyer said Thursday that "a huge part" of her does not believe everyone who testified against him was molested.
+Disgraced gymnastics doctor Larry Nassar is disavowing comments from one of his attorneys, who said "a huge part" of her does not believe everyone who testified against him was molested.

 In an interview with a Detroit radio station that is sure to stir outrage, defense attorney Shannon Smith suggested that some of 150-plus girls and women who gave impact statements against Nassar actually received legitimate medical treatment.